-Your investment plan.
-Determine what your savings and investment goals are including retirement, college funding, charitable giving, then identify how much of your savings you need to allocated towards each of these goals.
-Knowing your goals will help you identify an idea investment allocation mix.
+- Your investment plan.
+Determine what your savings and investment goals are including retirement, college funding, charitable giving, then identify how much of your savings you need to allocate towards each of these goals.
+Knowing your goals will help you identify an ideal investment allocation mix.

-Cash flow management.
-If you are like most business owners, you have always lived significantly below your means, but you are not 100% sure how much your real day-to-day needs are since much of your costs were run through or inside the business.
-The first few months after a sale will likely need to be funded with a cash allocation until a true need number is determined.
+- Cash flow management.
+If you are like most business owners, you probably have always lived significantly below your means, but you may not be 100% sure how much your real day-to-day needs are since many of your costs were probably run through or inside the business.
+The first few months after a sale will likely need to be funded with a cash allocation until a true-need number is determined.

 If you are a beneficiary, you may have received an inheritance or windfall through some unexpected circumstances or event.
 You may be trying to figure out how to manage this large lump sum of assets if you haven't had this kind of money before.

-Estate planning.
-Decisions such as what types of account to hold assets in (trusts, JT tenancy, individual, etc.) as well as proper beneficiary designation are crucial to carrying an estate plan out from a will through passing assets on to heirs.
+- Estate planning.
+Decisions such as what types of account to hold assets in, as well as proper beneficiary designation, are crucial to carrying an estate plan out from a will through passing assets on to heirs.

-Insurance.
+- Insurance.
 Do you really understand why you have those insurance policies from 30 years ago?
-There are many questions that should be reviewed and answers.
+There are many questions that should be reviewed and answered.

-Tax strategies.
-Ensure that all investment strategies that are being used in the most in the most tax-efficient manner.
+- Tax strategies.
+Ensure that all investment strategies are being used in the most tax-efficient manner.
 There are a number of things to consider that your financial planner can review with you.